Medovik (Russian Honey Cake)

 7. On parchment paper, roll out the dough so that it will be large enough to cut out a 7-8 inch (18-20 cm) circle – the dough will be very thin.
 Use a fork to poke holes all over the dough.
 Transfer the parchment paper and dough to a baking sheet and bake for 5-6 minutes or until golden brown.

-8. When the dough comes out of the oven, immediately use a plate or lid to cut out a 7-8 inch (18-20 cm) circle.
+8. When the dough comes out of the oven, immediately use a plate or rim of a cake pan to cut out a 7-8 inch (18-20 cm) circle.
 Save the scraps – we’ll need these for decorating the cake!
 Repeat with the remaining portions of dough.

 9. Transfer the layers to a wire rack to cool completely before stacking.